 - CO1.
-Determine the characteristics of PN Junction and Zener diode. - CO2.
-Design various rectifiers configuration and evaluate its various performance parameters. - CO3.
-Design and analyze various wave shaping circuits. - CO4.
-Determine the characteristics of a BJT and MOSFET - CO5.
+Determine the characteristics of PN Junction and Zener diode. - Design various rectifiers configuration and evaluate its various performance parameters.
+CO2. - Design and analyze various wave shaping circuits.
+CO3. - Determine the characteristics of a BJT and MOSFET CO4. - CO5.
 Design and analyze the frequency response of RC Coupled Oscillators

 Note: These are only the suggested list of experiments.
 Instructor may add or change some experiments relevant to the course contents.
+Experimentation to be supported by computer simulations.